 Time: around half an hour – 45 minutes to walk around the whole base from the car park.

 Brough Of Deerness

-Having never had much to do with Deerness, I only discovered the brough this year.
+Having never had much to do with Deerness, I only discovered the brough in the past few years.
 In fact, I even stopped by the Gloup a couple of times before making a trip up to the brough.

 The funny-named Gloup itself is well worth a visit as it’s an impressive collapsed sea cave – most people stand at the top and if it’s been raining, you can see one of Orkney’s few waterfalls.
 But you can also kayak into the cave from the sea, which looks pretty incredible!

 The brough itself is interesting to get to because you follow a staircase down into the little bay surrounded by stunning cliffs, and then take a precarious path up the side of the peninsula.
 There’s a beautiful lagoon next to the path which I really want to go swimming in one day!